Project structure #

 Because this package is pretty huge, there are several documents and how-to’s about it:

 This package initializes a connection to a redis server.
-This inizialization is automatically done at the startup of vikunja.
+This initialization is automatically done at the startup of Vikunja.

 It also has a function (